linesd/az_fda/README.md

 **Notes:**
- - The search for AstraZeneca products under the `openfda.manufacturer_name` field yields only 27 records.
+ - The search for AstraZeneca products under the `openfda.manufacturer_name` field yields only 27 records and only finds records in years 2016, 2018 and 2019.
 Consequently, the average number of ingredients for per year and per year per route are significantly less than the exercise suggests.
  - Ingredients listed in the `spl_product_data_elements` field are assumed to be separated by the `,` delimiter.
  - The low number of data points makes it difficult to successfully tranform the data